 Piping hot rice meal that takes only 15 minutes to be ready?
-A product that has the hottest male celebrity in China right now as its spokesperson?!!
+A product that has the hottest male celebrity in China right now as its brand ambassador?!!

 I'm totally sold.
 Why wouldn't I when 肖战 (Xiao Zhan) holds a spoonful of rice, looks at